When You're Young (3 Doors Down song): Song meaning

 3 Doors Down lead singer Brad Arnold said of the song, "I think it's a song that a lot of people can identify with.
 There's somebody out there who needs to hear this song, and I hope they hear it.
 So many times, older people look at young kids and say, "Enjoy this time!
 It's the best time of your life," when it's really not.
 Being young is hard.
 Everything's in front of you for the first time.
 Those things that are in front of you seem so much bigger than they do when you're looking back on them.
 I'm 32 now and looking back on my teenage years and before, a lot of it doesn't seem as hard as it did then because now it's behind me and I hardly remember it.
 You get the responsibilities of the world as an adult.
 However, when you were in high school, there was nothing bigger than that test on Friday.
 Now, you don't even remember what test it was.
 It's hard to be young.
 The song discusses that."

-Chart performance
+Charts

 Music video

 On March 23, 2011, the official video for the song was uploaded to YouTube.
 The video, in black and white, depicts a street with many men dressed in black suits walking on it.
 A young girl is seen on the street, looking around.
 Eventually, she falls over and her glasses are stepped on by one of the men in suits, at which point the others begin laughing at her.
 A young man appears and she gets up, only to be separated from him by the crowd.
 This is interspersed with shots of the band playing in the street.